Connect With Us (+1) 646 827 3800

 But Google’s data is very raw.
 I started to write two very’s, but took one out when I realized that the point I was making is that DATA is “very very raw”; one great example is the kind of data we get from server logs.

 For example: If I look at the server logs from Answer Guy Central (and one of the things I use this site for is detailed explanation of things; it’s both about drinking our own Kool Aid and protecting private information belonging to our clients), I see that we’ve had 134,000 visits and 340,000 page views in the last thirty days, with each visit lasting an average of 58 seconds.
 Google Analytics, on the other hand, says we’ve had 11,000 visitors generating 28,000 page views, with each visit lasting 74 seconds.
-Remember, please; there’s no advertising here and Answer Guy Central isn’t an E-commerce site.
+Remember, please; there’s no advertising here (note: we added advertising in March 2013) and Answer Guy Central isn’t an E-commerce site.
 In other words, I’m actually quite pleased with even the smaller set of numbers—and they keep growing.

 Interestingly, the raw data equates to 2.54 pages per visit, and Google Analytics’ data comes to 2.55, which are statistically identical.
 So the two data sources are seeing something that matches, but other things that don’t, and they mismatch dramatically.
 Who do I believe?